Image caption: The 24/42 chairs or India Lounge seating suite, remade. Image courtesy: Kathrin Rutschmann.

-Held in Bauhaus, Dessau in 2017 it explored the relationship between two design schools - the Hochschule für Gestaltung (HfG Ulm or Ulm School of Design), Germany and the National Institute of Design (NID), India via a chair - the India Lounge or 24/42.
+Held in Bauhaus, Dessau in 2017 it explored the relationship between two design schools - the Hochschule für Gestaltung (HfG Ulm or Ulm School of Design), Germany, and the National Institute of Design (NID), India, via a chair - the India Lounge seating suite or 24/42 chairs.

-Designed by Hans Gugelot, lecturer at HfG Ulm and Gajanan Upadhyay, then trainee faculty at the National Institute of Design (NID), 24/42 was made during Gugelot’s stint at Ahmedabad as a visiting tutor in 1965.
+Designed by Hans Gugelot, lecturer at HfG Ulm and Gajanan Upadhyaya, then trainee faculty at the National Institute of Design (NID), 24/42 was made during Gugelot’s stint at Ahmedabad as a visiting tutor in 1965.

 Despite the obvious cultural and political differences between the two, there were several similarities between the national contexts against which HfG Ulm and NID were set up.

 In 1953, when HfG was established, Germany was still recovering from the horrors of the Nazi regime and WWII.
 India, on similarly shaky grounds, was newly independent and just two decades old when NID was founded in 1961.

-In their effort to formulate relevant design pedagogies both HfG and NID initially turned to the Bauhaus, school of design, architecture and applied arts.
+In their effort to formulate relevant design pedagogies, both HfG and NID initially turned to the Bauhaus, school of design, architecture and applied arts.
 Although it had run only for two decades (from 1919 to 1933) and been abruptly shut down by the Nazis, the school had by then become legendary worldwide.

-In 1965, when the 24/42 chair was built, India (along with several other countries in what would come to be described as the Global South) had declared itself to be “non-aligned”, i.e. not committed to either major power bloc during the Cold War.
+In 1965, when the 24/42 chair was built, India (along with several other countries in what would come to be described as the Global South) had declared itself to be “non-aligned,” i.e. not committed to either major power bloc during the Cold War.

 Otl Aicher, co-founder of HfG Ulm was much taken with the ideological ‘third way’ India presented.
-At this juncture in history, both India and Germany, and NID and HfG Ulm could be said to have been observing each other as they tried to carve out their own mid-century modernist design discourses.
+At this juncture in history, both India and Germany - and NID and HfG Ulm - could be said to have been observing each other as they tried to carve out their own mid-century modernist design discourses.

-For NID this discourse developed around a commitment to local cultures of making, alongside an intention to become a pioneer for modern India’s industrial design.
+For NID, this discourse developed around a commitment to local cultures of making, alongside an intention to become a pioneer for modern India’s industrial design.
 In contrast, HfG Ulm focused on the system-design approach as a critical response to mass-production and a rapidly expanding, mass-consuming society.

-The double naming of the chair by Gugelot and Upadhyay- 24/42 - highlighted both these commonalities and divergences between the context and institutions their makers represented.
-In the course of their research, therefore, the participants of the LAB slowly watched the chair become a metaphor.
+The double naming of the chair by Gugelot and Upadhyaya - 24/42 - highlighted both these commonalities and divergences between the context and institutions their makers represented.
+In the course of their research, the participants of the LAB slowly watched the chair become a metaphor.

-For the final exhibition they thus recreated it based on drawings and measurements.
-Departing from the original teak they used a light wood with a white finish ‘to signal “absence”’.
-‘In a sense’ they said in their curatorial note, ‘the absence of the chair allowed us to tell its story more fully and articulate what the chair encompassed, beyond its materiality’.
+For the final exhibition, they recreated it based on drawings and measurements.
+Departing from the original teak, they used a light wood with a white finish ‘to signal “absence”’.
+‘In a sense,’ they said in their curatorial note, ‘the absence of the chair allowed us to tell its story more fully and articulate what the chair encompassed, beyond its materiality’.

-The Bauhaus L A B, Between Chairs (Dialogues on Craft and Design), NID Ahmedabad and HfG Ulm, International Research Programme on Global Modernism for Young Professionals was held from the 16th of May until 17th of August, 2017.
+The Bauhaus Lab, 'Between Chairs: Dialogues on Craft and Design,' NID Ahmedabad and HfG Ulm, International Research Programme on Global Modernism for Young Professionals was held from May 16 to August 17, 2017.
 It was organised at the Bauhaus Dessau Foundation and directed by Dr. Regina Bittner.
-Participants included Marleen Grasse, Gwendolyn Kulick, Oscar Kwong, Claudia Martinez, Marlene Oeken, Pedro Silva, Kathrin Rutschmann.
+Participants included Marleen Grasse, Gwendolyn Kulick, Oscar Kwong, Claudia Martinez, Marlene Oeken, Pedro Silva, and Kathrin Rutschmann.